trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 Due to some bugs in the module and the inherent complexity of integrating/setting up so many resources, some degree of troubleshooting will be necessary.
 Thus it's included here as a step.

+### General IAM Role Assumptions Troubleshooting

+We added code to let the Atlantis role control terraform following the  `legendary-waddle` examples for the [s3 backend](https://github.com/trussworks/legendary-waddle/blob/master/trussworks-misty/atlantis-global/terraform.tf#L10), and the [account provider](https://github.com/trussworks/legendary-waddle/blob/d896c9efb00bf2fb6ca0bf883747852d1851840b/trussworks-misty/admin-global/providers.tf#L3-L5).
+While we're making changes in terraform for various resources (such as the VPC, ALB, etc.), those resources do not neccesarily also have permissions to control our code.
+As a result, `terraform init` (as well as any other terraform commands) throw an "access denied" or "unauthorized" error.
+Temporarily commenting out the assumed role-related code allows us to continue.

 ### ACM/Certificate Troubleshooting

 We'll get a `503` connection refusal error if our certs aren't set up correctly: